j-towns/vdvae-jax/README.md

  - In multihost configurations, checkpoints are saved to disk on all hosts.
  - Slight changes to DMOL loss.

-# Things to be careful of
+# Things to watch out for
 We tried to keep this implementation as close as possible to the author's [original Pytorch implementation](https://github.com/openai/vdvae).
 There are two potentially confusing things which we chose to preserve.
 Firstly, the `--n_batch` command line argument specifies the _per device_ batch size; on configurations with multiple GPUs/TPUs and multiple hosts this needs to be taken into account when comparing runs on different configurations.
 Secondly, some of the default hyperparameter settings in `hps.py` do not match the settings used for the paper's experiments, which are specified on page 15 of the paper.

 In order to reproduce results from the paper on TPU, it may be necessary to set `--conv_precision=highest`, which simulates GPU-like float32 precision on the TPU.
 Note that this can result in slower runtime.
 In my experiments on cifar10 I've found that this setting has about a 1% effect on the final ELBO value and was necessary to reproduce the value 2.87 reported in the paper.